2006–2007 Southeast Asian floods: Singapore

+Continuous heavy rain since Monday, 18 December drenched Singapore, resulting in the third highest rainfall of 366mm recorded on Tuesday.
+The heaviest rain Singapore recorded was 512.4mm on 2 December 1978, followed by 469mm in December 1969.
+Severe floods affected areas such as Thomson, Mandai and Olive Road, severely affecting the business in Goodwood Florist as it is a low lying area.
+By 11pm, floodwaters have subsided in all flooded areas of Singapore except Olive Road.

 Reactions

 Prime Minister's response

 Malaysian Prime Minister, Abdullah Ahmad Badawi expressed his sadness over the disaster.
 When the flooding started, he just finished a 3-day visit to Venezuela and had just left for a vacation.
 He was back in Malaysia by 23 December 2006.

 Disaster Relief

 Several government agencies and NGOs provided assistance and aid to the victims during and after the floods.
 The Malaysian Red Crescent Society distributed hygiene kits to victims.
 The organisation also deployed several boats to the affected areas.

 MERCY Malaysia deployed 78 volunteers and also appealed for public donations to assist the victims.

 The Tzu Chi Foundation mobilised over 4,200 volunteers from both Malaysia and Singapore and have helped over 46,000 flood victims in 4 states.

 International response

 Aid was given to Malaysia by various international non-governmental organisations and countries such as United Sikhs, Red Crescent, United States of America, and Taiwan.

 The Singapore Red Cross Society sent volunteers to assist in the state of Johor.
 The society also sent aid worth RM22,600.

 The United States government, through the U.S. Agency for International Development (USAID) provided $50,000 through the U.S. Embassy to the Malaysian Red Crescent to support emergency relief efforts.

 The IFRC allocate CHF 50,000 (US$41,425) from the Federation's Disaster Relief Emergency Fund (DREF) on 25 December 2006 to support the Malaysian Red Crescent's initial relief efforts.